Under Minnesota law, there are two types of child custody.

 “Joint legal custody” means that both parents share the responsibility for making decisions regarding how to raise the child, including the right to participate in major decisions about the child’s education, health care, and religious training.

 “Joint physical custody” means that the routine daily care and control and the residence of the child is structured between both of the parents.

-In some cases, however, parents share Joint legal custody but one parent has Sole physical custody.
+In some cases parents share Joint legal custody but one parent has Sole physical custody.
 This is common in cases where parents disagree about who should be the primary caregiver for the child or children.
-Other best interest factors also contribute to the granting of Sole physical custody by the court to one parent.
+Other factors also contribute to the granting of Sole physical custody by the court to one parent.

 Located in the historic Linden Hills neighborhood of Minneapolis, Lake Harriet Law Office provides experienced and personalized legal representation exclusively in the area of Family Law.

-We represent Family Law clients in Minneapolis, Bloomington, Edina, Golden Valley, Hopkins, Plymouth, Minnetonka, Maple Grove, Hennepin County, St. Paul, Ramsey County and throughout the Twin Cities.
+We represent Family Law clients in Minneapolis, Bloomington, Edina, Golden Valley, Hopkins, New Hope, Plymouth, Hennepin County, St. Paul, Ramsey County, Anoka County and throughout the Twin Cities.